bgigurtsis/blog/_posts/2021-02-15-discordbot.md

 summary:    Python discord bot that reacts to my a specific user's messages
 categories: python
 ---
 I had the idea to make a simple discord bot that would react to a user's messages.
-The bot uses discord.py and is designed to react if, and only if, a specific user sends either a link or uploads an image.
+The bot uses [discord.py](https://discordpy.readthedocs.io/en/latest/index.html), a Discord API wrapper built in python.
+It is designed to react if, and only if, a specific user sends either a link or uploads an image.

 A 'reaction' on discord looks like this, nothing too intrusive: